philthephatman/awesome-hacking-lists/udpsec.md

 - [reGeorg](https://github.com/sensepost/reGeorg) - The successor to reDuh, pwn a bastion webserver and create SOCKS proxies through the DMZ.
 Pivot and pwn.
 - [cansina](https://github.com/deibit/cansina) - Web Content Discovery Tool
 - [wait-for-it](https://github.com/vishnubob/wait-for-it) - Pure bash script to test and wait on the availability of a TCP host and port
-- [morph](https://github.com/walkerfuz/morph) - an open source browser fuzzing framework for fun.
+- [morph](https://github.com/walkerfuz/morph) - An open source fuzzing framework for fun.
 - [sniffROM](https://github.com/alainiamburg/sniffROM) - A tool for passive data capture and reconnaissance of serial flash chips.
 It is used in conjunction with a Saleae logic analyzer to reconstruct flash memory contents and extract contextual information about device operations.
 - [docker_practice](https://github.com/yeasy/docker_practice) - Learn and understand Docker technologies, with real DevOps practice!
 - [backHack](https://github.com/MooseDojo/backHack) - backHack, a tool to perform Android app analysis by backing up and extracting apps, allowing you to analyze and modify file system contents for apps.